Venallanaj/Good-CSS-Practices/README.md

 _Flexbox Layout_ // Are very modern approches coding
 _Grid Layout_ // Are more modern layout that call css

-# How to plan out your CSs
+# How to plan out your CSS

 7-1 Pattern
 ![alt text](https://i.postimg.cc/rFb3NCNm/Plan-css.png)